-Geordie, an English dialect and the people who speak it, is the oldest English dialect still spoken.
-If you're not a Geordie, it's also probably the hardest for you to understand.
+Geordie is an English dialect and the people who speak it.
+It's the oldest English regional dialect still spoken and if you're not a Geordie, it's also probably the hardest for you to understand.
 Ever wonder why you can't understand some British sports figures and celebrities.
 Could it be that they have Geordie accents?

 Where Did You Say You Were From?

 Geordie is more than an accent.
 It's a strong regional dialect, a full-blown variant of English with many of its own words for common things.
 It is crammed with words of Anglo Saxon origin compared to the English spoken further south (which has more Latin roots) and may derive from Anglo Saxon mercenaries brought over by the Romans to fight the Scottish tribes to the north.

 Some experts say that Geordie words and pronunciation may be close to the English spoken by Chaucer.
 The Geordie word "claes", meaning clothes, for example, is more than "clothes" spoken with an accent It's the actual Anglo Saxon word.

 This small selection of Geordie words, culled from around the Internet and from listening to Geordie friends and celebrities, are more than slang.
 They are words in everyday use with origins in the English spoken before William the Conqueror added Norman French to the melting pot.

 - breeks = trousers - this is a bit archaic but you might hear it spoken in jest

 - canny = good, nice, true (different from its meaning elsewhere as "clever" or "sly").
 It's pronounced CAH-nee or even CUH-nee by Geordies.

 - clart = to mess about, create a commotion, as in "clarting around"